showmeyourhits/adventofcode/README.md

 ## day 7

 Save folders sizes in one single object and use a stack to add size to upper directories.
 Probably graph structure should be used.

+## day 8

+Read whole grid in memory.
+"Look" at grid from all sides, marking and counting "visible" trees.